PaceKW/FlaskGloVe-MovieRecommender-CBF/README.md

 ## Features
 - Utilizes **GloVe** for embedding movie descriptions.
-- Implements a **Content-Based Filtering** algorithm to generate recommendations.
+- Implements a **Collaborative-Based Filtering** algorithm to generate recommendations.
 - User-friendly interface built with **Bootstrap** for responsiveness and elegance.

 ## Technologies Used